c9/docs.c9.io/src/workspaces/run_your_own_workspace.md

 Fill in your SSH details and click the **Login Test** to verify that the settings are correct.
 If the test succeeds, go ahead and click **Create** to create your SSH connection.
 You'll then see your project in the Dashboard under My Projects:
 ![New SSH Project](./images/newSshWorkspace.png)

-When your new SSH is selected, you will see three buttons: **Start Editing**, **FTP settings**, and **Delete** (on the far right). **SSH settings** gives you access to the settings you just filled in, as well as the login test.
+When your new SSH is selected, you will see three buttons: **Start Editing**, **SSH settings**, and **Delete** (on the far right). **SSH settings** gives you access to the settings you just filled in, as well as the login test.
 This is useful to use in case your login credentials have changed.

+Warning: Make sure that you copied your SSH key correctly!
+Trailing spaces are significant, so make sure your text editor on your server is not modifying the key that Cloud9 is providing you with.

-To get started with your FTP project, click on the **Start Editing** button.
+To get started with your SSH project, click on the **Start Editing** button.
 You'll instantly be taken to the editor, and have **full** access to your server's resources.
 As you can see in the video above, this means you can do exciting things like compiling C programs.